Causal Invariance Learning via Efficient Nonconvex Optimization: Introduction

+Under the additive intervention regime, a widely used framework for modeling heterogeneous multiple environment data \citep{rothenhausler2019causal, rothenhausler2021anchor, shen2023causality} that characterizes the data generation process via structural equation models, we address \textit{(Q1)} by establishing concrete conditions for causal identification, i.e., when does the invariant prediction model, defined as the optimal solution of NegDRO, recover the causal outcome model.
+Specifically, we derive a sufficient and nearly necessary condition under which the invariant prediction model is unique across environments.
+Since the causal outcome model itself is an invariant prediction model, this uniqueness guarantees that the learned invariant prediction model exactly recovers the causal outcome model.
+Unlike the abstract heterogeneity requirements in prior works \citep{fan2023environment, yin2024optimization}, our condition is stated directly in terms of covariate distributions across environments.
+Moreover, compared to approaches that demand prohibitively many environments \citep{rojas2018invariant, arjovsky2019invariant}, our condition can achieve causal identification with as few as two environments; see Condition \ref{cond: strict positive} for more details.

-From an optimization perspective, the inclusion of negative weights breaks convexity, which distinguishes our work from classical group DRO \citep{sagawa2019distributionally}, where the weights lie within a simplex.
-The nonconvex nature of NegDRO presents computational challenges in locating its global optimizer, which is about the fundamental limit of efficient computation highlighted in \textbf{(Q2)}.
-We overcome this hurdle by demonstrating that any (generalized) stationary point of NegDRO, under causal identification conditions, is globally optimal, thereby recovering the causal outcome model.
-Leveraging this insight, we show that (sub)gradient descent algorithms, capable of computing stationary points of NegDRO, converge to the causal outcome model.
-Unlike exhaustive search approaches, our algorithm avoids the computational burdens of enumerating over all possible subsets of covariates and is scalable to scenarios involving a large number of variables, addressing \textbf{(Q2)}.
-Furthermore, we establish the theoretical guarantees for the convergence of our algorithms to the causal outcome model with respect to both the sample size and iteration times.
+Building on the proposed identification condition, we establish the benign nonconvex landscape of NegDRO, by demonstrating that any (generalized) stationary point of NegDRO lies close to the causal outcome model.
+Leveraging this insight, we design a gradient descent maximization algorithm that efficiently computes stationary points of NegDRO, and thereby closely approximates the causal outcome model.
+Unlike exhaustive search approaches that incur a computational burden scaling exponentially, our algorithm easily scales to scenarios involving a large number of variables, addressing \textit{(Q2)}.
+Furthermore, we provide theoretical guarantees for the convergence of our algorithm in terms of both the sample size and the number of iterations needed to find a prediction model that is $\epsilon$ close to the causal outcome model.

+Under a more general limited intervention regime where the invariant prediction model may not be unique, we further establish a weaker condition under which NegDRO still achieves causal identification.
+The key insight is that NegDRO not only enforces risk invariance; it also selects the invariant prediction model that achieves the smallest prediction risk.
+This weaker condition becomes particularly useful under limited intervention regimes, where some covariates are never intervened upon across environments.
+Such scenarios often arise in practice due to cost constraints or ethical considerations; for example, in clinical trials where certain variables cannot be manipulated \citep{banerjee2009experimental}.
+This result underscores the importance of incorporating an optimization objective instead of focusing purely on invariance testing~\citep{peters2016causal}, which can be seen as a constraint feasibility problem.